AlifRadifanPiandy/Node.js_MySQL_Sequelize_OneToMany-Association_Tutorial/README.md

 These dependencies are listed in the `package.json` file.

 I hope this README helps!
 Let me know if you have any questions or need further clarification on any of the concepts.

+**Contributing**

+---

+If you would like to contribute to this project, please feel free to submit a pull request or open an issue.
+Your feedback and contributions are greatly appreciated!

+**License**

+---

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this code as you see fit.
+See the `LICENSE` file for more details.